machty/ember-concurrency-decorators/README.md

 [ember-decorators-polyfill]: https://github.com/pzuraq/ember-decorators-polyfill

-Then install the latest `beta`:
+Then install the `latest` release:

 ```
-ember install ember-concurrency-decorators@beta
+ember install ember-concurrency-decorators
 ```

 ### Stage 2 Decorators

-If you are still using stage 2 decorators, I recommend that refactor away from them as soon as possible.
+If you are still using stage 2 decorators, I recommend that you refactor away from them as soon as possible.

 Requirements: